raylutz/daffodil/README.md

 ## Conclusion and Summary

-The general conclusion is that it generally beneficial to use Daffodil instead of lod or pandas df for general-purpose table manipulation, but when number crunching is needed, prepare the data with Daffodil and convert directly to Numpy or Pandas.
+It generally beneficial to use Daffodil instead of lod or pandas df for general-purpose table manipulation, but when number crunching is needed, prepare the data with Daffodil and convert directly to Numpy or Pandas.